menu

 Because occupations involving physical labor dominate the local economy, Algodones is generally considered to be a blue-collar town.
 38.49% of the Algodones workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Algodones is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Algodones who work in office and administrative support (10.83%), sales jobs (9.86%), and teaching (7.93%).

-A relatively large number of people in Algodones telecommute to their jobs.
-Overall, about 21.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle